xUnknownW3b/MCBE-Fake-Player/README.md

 ## Overview

 > [!NOTE]
-> CO Tool is a utility tool designed to connect fake players to a Minecraft server in order to boost server statistics.
+> MCBE FAKE PLAYER  Tool is a utility tool designed to connect fake players to a Minecraft server in order to boost server statistics.
 It allows server administrators to simulate player activity and increase metrics such as player count and engagement.

 ## Features